PDM4AR/exercises/docs/13-satellite_docking.md

 ## Evaluation Metrics

-The quality of the satellite's trajectory is evaluated based on several key factors:
+The quality of the satellite's trajectory is evaluated based on several key factors.
+The following list describes the metrics in order of priorities:

 1. **Mission Accomplishment** You safely reach the goal region.

-2. **Planning Efficiency:** We consider the average time spent in the "get_commands" method as a proxy for efficiency and quality of the planner.

-3. **Time Taken To Reach the Goal:** The time taken to reach the goal.
+2. **Time Taken To Reach the Goal:** The time taken to reach the goal.

+3. **Distance travelled:** The length of the taken trajectory.

 4. **Actuation effort:** The average of the absolute value of the thrusters' force.

 5. **The precision of the planner:** Distance to the goal at the end of the episode.

+6. **Planning Efficiency:** We consider the average time spent in the "get_commands" method as a proxy for efficiency and quality of the planner.

 The metric is a weigthed sum of the different metrics mentionned above with 1000 being the maximum.
 Note that it is theoretically impossible to reach full score as we penalise computation time and actualtion effort which are by definition none zero if the mission is accomplished (but can be optimized).
-You can verify more precisely the function computing the final score in  `src/pdm4ar/exercises_def/ex11/perf_metrics.py`.
+You can verify more precisely the function computing the final score in  `src/pdm4ar/exercises_def/ex13/perf_metrics.py`.

 ## Data  Structures